freddiehaddad/tetris/README.md

 </details>

+Nice.
-Although nice, it may *potentially* be abused by players keeping pieces in the air, only to occasionally touch down to reset the lock timer but hardly count any ground time (though this problem vanishes at high G anyway).
+Although now it *may potentially* be abused by players which keep pieces in the air, only to occasionally touch down and reset the lock timer while hardly adding any ground time (note that this problem vanishes at 20G).

-A small fix for this is to check the last time the piece touched the ground, and if it's less than 2×(drop delay) ago, act as if the piece had been touching ground all along.
-This way the piece is guaranteed to be counted as "continuously on ground" with upward kicks ≤ 2.
+A small patch for this is to check the last time the piece touched the ground, and if that was, say, less than 2×(drop delay) ago, then act as if the piece had been touching ground all along.
+This way the piece is guaranteed to be counted as "continuously on ground" even with fast upward kicks of height ≤ 2.

 </details>